Where Are Yamaha Generators Made?

 • Yamaha Boost Technology® (YBT): The Yamaha Boost Technology transfers the power from the battery to the alternator for about 10 seconds when it senses you need more power i. e you are operating a higher wattage appliance like air conditioning you may get an efficient and quick start.

-• CO Sensor: Co Sensor automatically shut off the generator’s engine once the concentration of carbon monoxide (CO) reaches dangerous levels.
+• CO Sensor: The CO sensor automatically shuts off the generator’s engine once the concentration of carbon monoxide (CO) reaches dangerous levels.

 • Durable and lightweight: Yamaha utilizes super durable and lightweight material to make their generator durable and lightweight as well.
 I found pure copper winding inside the engine.

-• Parallel Capability: Most of the Yamaha inverter generators are parallel-ready; I use to connect two Yamaha EF2200IS back in 2019 for operating my RV’s air conditioning.
+• Parallel Capability: Most of the Yamaha inverter generators are parallel-ready; I used to connect two Yamaha EF2200IS back in 2019 to operate my RV’s air conditioning.

 • Durable and reliable mobility kit: Like modern generators, Yamaha adds a reliable mobility kit to their generator for more accessible transportation.